prestyan/CogRepLKNet/README.md

 We have intentionally omitted the code for replicating comparative methods out of respect for the original authors.

+## Data
+### Introduction to our self-built EEG-fMRI dataset:
+The experiment collected cognitive workload data induced by a WM task from 30 participants, including 14 females and 16 males.
+This experiment induced varying levels of cognitive workload using N-back WM tasks with different difficulty levels.
+Eeach participant underwent three phases: resting state, pre-training, and the WM task.
+The resting state phase lasted for 480 seconds, while each trial, consisting of an inter-trial interval and the WM task, lasted approximately 8.5 seconds.
+Participants completed multiple trials throughout the experiment.

+In this experiment, EEG data were acquired using a 32-lead brain cap from Brain Products, Germany, while fMRI data were acquired using a Siemens magnetic resonance imaging device with TR=2s.

+After preprocessing, the EEG data format changed to Session 1: $30 \times 240 \times 30 \times 500$ and Session 2: $19 \times 240 \times 30 \times 500$ (some subjects did not participate in Session 2 acquisition).
+The four dimensions are $subjects \times samples \times channels \times time$.
+The fMRI data became Session 1: $30 \times 240 \times 4 \times 116$ and Session 2: $19 \times 240 \times 4 \times 116$ after extracting ROI signals, whose dimensions denote $subjects \times samples \times time \times brain\,\, regions$.

+### How to get it:
+Our dataset has been rigorously experimentally verified in the paper to prove its effectiveness and usability.
+In principle, we hope to make the dataset public, but since it involves the privacy data of the subjects, you can contact the [corresponding author](mailto:dqzhang@nuaa.edu.cn) to request the data and we will check it.

 ## Acknowledgements

 We express our gratitude to Ding et al. for their foundational contributions, which facilitated our model development.
 If you are interested in Large-Kernel Dilated Convolutions, please visit [UniRepLKNet GitHub](https://github.com/AILab-CVC/UniRepLKNet).